Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

   * Custom EasyBlocks

-  * Search path for EasyConfig files
+  * Search path for EasyConfig files with ``eb -S`` and ``eb --search``

-     1. Our own EasyConfig repository
+     1. Our own system repository

      2. Not yet done, but we could maintain a local copy of the CSCS repository and enable search in that also.

-     3. Default EasyConfig files that come with EasyBuild
+     3. Default EasyConfig files that come with EasyBuild (if we can find EasyBuild, which is if an EasyBuild-build EasyBuild module is loaded)

      4. Deliberately not included: Our ebrepo_files repositories.
-Everything in there sould be in our own EasyConfig repository if the installations are managed properly.
+Everything in there should be in our own EasyConfig repository if the installations are managed properly.

-  * ``EASYBUILD_OPTARCH``, TODO: More information needed on how to set this on Cray.

-  * Should we ever have custom toolchains then this will also be the place to indicate where they can be found.

   * We also set containerpath and packagepath even though we don't plan to use those, but it ensures that files produced by this option will not end up in our GitHub repository.

-#### The EasyBuild-user module
+#### The EasyBuild-user mode

-We currently opted for a module that also contains all relevant code of EasyBuild-production rather than a setup that first loads that module to then overwrite certain variables.

-  * The root of the EasyBuild directory structure is pointed to by the environment variable ``EBU_USER_PREFIX``.
+  * The root of the user EasyBuild directory structure is pointed to by the environment variable ``EBU_USER_PREFIX``.
 The default value if the variable is not defined is ``$HOME/EasyBuild``.

   * The directory structure in that directory largely reflects the system directory structure.
-This may be a bit more complicated than really needed for the user who does an occasional install, but is great for user communities who install a more ellaborate software stack in their project directory.
+This may be a bit more complicated than really needed for the user who does an occasional install, but is great for user communities who install a more elaborate software stack in their project directory.

     Changes: